aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/protection/_index.md

 ```

-Represents if the insertion of hyperlinks is allowed on a protected worksheet NOTE: This member is now obsolete.
+Represents if the insertion of hyperlinks is allowed on a protected worksheet

+**Remarks**

+NOTE: This member is now obsolete.
 Instead, please use Protection.AllowInsertingHyperlink property.
 This property will be removed 12 months later since June 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean